schwark/alfred-simplelogin/README.md

 * enable - turns on irrespective of current state
 * disable - turns off irrespective of current state
 * delete - deletes the alias
+* update - updates the contacts for this alias
+* contact - create new contact for this alias with this email address - the reverse address will be saved to clipboard

 ## Contact Commands